nikosajadi/react-api-joketeller/COMMENTS.md

 **Step 12**
-## Breaking everything down into smaller components
+## Breaking everything down into smaller components:
   To write cleaner code and reduce complexity, I've created more components, and here's what they're called: CategoryList, SearchComponent, JokeDisplay, ErrorMessage, and LoadingSpinner.
 Breaking everything down into smaller components like this is a way better approach.
 - I believe having more components helps make the project easier and quicker to manage.